lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 ---
 layout: post
 title: "Do You Even Document, Bro?"
-date: 2017-09-05
+date: 2017-11-30
 ---

-## Do you even document, bro?
-Information management in early-stage technology start-ups.
+### Do you even document, bro?
+Information management practices in technology start-ups.

 **Author Note**